Flowminder/FlowKit/docs/source/administrator/deployment.md

 !!! warning
     If updating from FlowKit v.
 1.16 or earlier, it is **strongly recommended** that you take a backup of the flowetl_db database.
 Airflow has been bumped to v2 from v1.

+!!! warning
+    If updating Flowauth from v 1.17 to 1.18.1 or later, your will need to migrate Flowauth's database.
+See [migration](#migration)

 ### FlowDB and FlowETL only

 FlowDB can be used with FlowETL independently of the other components, to provide a system which allows access to individual level data via a harmonised schema and SQL access.
 Because FlowDB is built on PostgreSQL, standard SQL based tools and workflows will work just fine.